chengluyu/turnip-price/README.md

 ### 🕸️🦀️ Why do you use WebAssembly?

 Because the code involves the practice of reinterpreting unsigned 32-bit integer as 32-bit IEEE 754 floating number.
-Though I can
+Though I can do that in JavaScript, using WebAssembly maybe more stable.

 ## 🔍 Discovery